-In a way, it seemed that I was fated to write about Flutes.
-Godfrey McFall, the songwriter behind the Fife four-piece, initially got in touch with me in the middle of my house move last year, when I was struggling to listen to anything.
+In a way, side effects it seemed that I was fated to write about Flutes.
+Godfrey McFall, seek the songwriter behind the Fife four-piece, initially got in touch with me in the middle of my house move last year, when I was struggling to listen to anything.
 It was through his gentle insistence, and a chance email from a New York-based reader urging me to check out the band’s music, that the band overcame such insurmountable odds.

 Since then there has been a self-titled debut album and a flurry of press, most notably around the band’s unlikely cover of Haddaway’s “What Is Love”.
 Tomorrow night they were due to play the Southside’s Glad Cafe; a gig which I was gutted to be missing after I was assigned elsewhere.
 Every illness-related gig cancellation cloud has a silver lining, right?!